 10 CFR 50.49 Environmental qualification of electric equipment important to safety for nuclear power plants (the EQ Rule, Published January 21, 1983, Effective February 23, 1983).

+EQ Lessons Learned Memorandum ADAMS Accession Number (ML19183A063)

 DISCUSSION:

 Safety-related electrical equipment must be capable of performing design safety functions under all normal, abnormal, and accident conditions.
 The purpose of equipment qualification is to provide tangible evidence that equipment will operate on demand and to verify design performance, thereby establishing assurance that the potential for common-mode failure is minimized.